 - Country Dancing

 Bury Rangers does not stop there.
-In the near future, then children will be able to get involved with our school bee hive, learning the role and importance of bees in nature, how a hive works and how to extract honey.
+The children in Sparrowhawk Class are our beekeepers.
+They learn the role and importance of bees in nature, how a hive works and how to extract honey.

 Much of our curriculum at Bury has our local area and nature at its centre and Bury Rangers is at the forefront of this.